Rushikeshlawand/My_Notes/Intetview Preparations/ALL JAVA INTERVIEW QUESTIONS.md

 <h2>This Keyword</h2>
 In object-oriented programming, the this keyword is a special reference that refers to the current object instance.
 It's particularly useful within methods and constructors of a class to interact with the object's own properties and methods.
-Here are some common ways to use the this keyword:
+Here are some common ways to use the this keyword:<br>
 Referencing object attributes: When a method needs to access or modify an attribute (variable) of the current object, you can use this followed by a dot (.) and the attribute name.
-This helps avoid naming conflicts with local variables that might have the same name within the method.
+This helps avoid naming conflicts with local variables that might have the same name within the method.<br>
 Invoking current class methods: You can use this to call other methods defined within the same class.
-This can be helpful when a method needs to perform additional operations on the current object.
+This can be helpful when a method needs to perform additional operations on the current object.<br>
 Calling current class constructor: Inside a constructor, you can use this() to call another constructor of the same class.
-This is useful for creating constructors with different parameter sets or for achieving specific initialization logic.
+This is useful for creating constructors with different parameter sets or for achieving specific initialization logic.<br>
 Passing the current object as an argument: In some cases, you might want to pass the current object instance as an argument to another method.
-You can use this to achieve this.
+You can use this to achieve this.<br>
-Understanding Constructors and Their Role in Object Initialization:
+Understanding Constructors and Their Role in Object Initialization:<br>
 A constructor is a special type of method that is automatically called when an object is created.
-It initializes the object's state by assigning initial values to its fields.
+It initializes the object's state by assigning initial values to its fields.<br>
 Constructors have the same name as the class and do not have a return type, not even void.
 In Java, if you don't explicitly define a constructor for a class, Java provides a default constructor with no arguments.
 Constructors can be overloaded, meaning a class can have multiple constructors with different parameter lists.
 This allows for flexibility in object initialization.
 Constructors play a crucial role in ensuring that objects are properly initialized before they are used, which is essential for maintaining the integrity and correctness of the program's logic.

 <h2>Constructor</h2>
 Constructors are special methods in object-oriented programming that are used to initialize objects.
-When you create an object of a class using the new keyword, the constructor is automatically invoked to perform any necessary setup for the object.
+When you create an object of a class using the new keyword, the constructor is automatically invoked to perform any necessary setup for the object.<br>
 Initializing object attributes: Constructors are typically used to assign initial values to an object's attributes.
-This ensures that objects are created in a consistent state.
+This ensures that objects are created in a consistent state.<br>
 Performing validation checks: Constructors can be used to validate the data that is being used to create an object.
-This can help to prevent errors in your program.
+This can help to prevent errors in your program.<br>
 Controlling object creation: Constructors can be used to control how objects are created.
 For example, you can create a constructor that takes arguments, which allows you to specify the initial state of the object.
 <h1>OOP's</h1>
 <h2>what is Array?</h2>
 An array is a data structure that can hold a fixed number of elements, typically of the same data type, in a specific order.
 Arrays are used in programming to store multiple values in a single variable, and they allow for efficient access and manipulation of the elements based on their index positions.
-Characteristics of Arrays:
+Characteristics of Arrays<br>
-Fixed Size: The size of an array is determined when it is created and cannot be changed.
+Fixed Size: The size of an array is determined when it is created and cannot be changed.<br>
 Indexed: Each element in an array can be accessed using its index, which is a number representing its position in the array.
-Indexing typically starts from 0.
+Indexing typically starts from 0.<br>
-Homogeneous Elements: All elements in an array are of the same type (e.g., all integers, all strings).
+Homogeneous Elements: All elements in an array are of the same type (e.g., all integers, all strings).<br>
 Efficient Access: Arrays allow for constant time complexity O(1)O(1) for accessing elements using their index.

 <h2>Types of Arrays</h2>
-*One-dimensional Array: A single row of elements.
-Example arr = [1, 2, 3, 4]
+One-dimensional Array: A single row of elements.
+Example arr = [1, 2, 3, 4]<br>
-*Multi-dimensional Array: Arrays of arrays, such as two-dimensional (2D) arrays, which can be thought of as tables or matrices.
+Multi-dimensional Array: Arrays of arrays, such as two-dimensional (2D) arrays, which can be thought of as tables or matrices.
 Example:matrix = [[1, 2], [3, 4]]

 <h2>Classses and Objects</h2>
 Object-oriented programming (OOP) is a programming paradigm based on the concept of "objects,"